Engine Room

 Spinnaker Pole, Whisker Pole, Reaching Strut

-2 Speed ST Lewmar Main Sheet Winch
+2 Speed ST Lewmar Main Sheet Winch on Port side cabin

 2 Speed ST Barlowe on Starboard side cabin (various)